 Travel with load or carriage as low as possible and tilted back.
-Never travel with the load or carriage raised (elevated) in a high position.
-Do not elevate the load except during stacking.
+Never travel with the load or carriage raised (elevated) in a high position, except during stacking.

 Observe all traffic regulations and watch for other traffic, pedestrians, and safe clearances.
 Always look in the direction of travel.
 Keep a clear view of the path of travel, and when the load blocks your visibility, travel in reverse with load trailing (except when climbing an incline).